-Beginning in the Fall Semester of 2019, a group of 16 students will join the Appellate Litigation Program.
-The group will brief and argue cases before several different courts, including federal courts of appeals, under the supervision of Professor Erica J. Hashimoto and two highly qualified supervising attorneys, both of whom will be earning graduate degrees in advocacy.
-The Program also represents indigent people before the Board of Immigration Appeals, files amicus curiae briefs in the Supreme Court of the United States and other courts, and files Supreme Court certiorari petitions.
+Beginning in the Fall Semester of 2021, sixteen students will join the Appellate Litigation Program.
+This group of students will brief and argue cases before federal courts of appeals and may work on briefs before the Board of Immigration Appeals and on petitions for certiorari or amicus briefs before the Supreme Court of the United States.
+Students will work under the supervision of Professor Erica J. Hashimoto and three highly qualified supervising attorneys, all of whom will be earning graduate degrees in advocacy.

 Briefing and arguing appeals requires intensive training in all aspects of appellate practice, including procedure, research, issue formulation, and writing.
 The training emphasizes improving analytical skills and clarity in both writing and oral advocacy.
-In general, each student, in conjunction with one of the Program attorneys, will produce two major documents for filing (e.g., briefs, motions, petitions for writs of certiorari).
-A small number of the Program’s students will appear before appellate courts for oral argument, and all students will receive training in oral advocacy during the year.
-Whenever possible, students interact directly with clients through visits, phone calls, and letters.
+In general, each student, in conjunction with one of the clinic attorneys, will produce two major documents for filing (e.g., briefs, motions, petitions for writs of certiorari).
+A small number of clinic students will appear before appellate courts for oral argument, and all students will receive training in oral advocacy during the year.
+Whenever possible, students interact directly with clients through phone calls, letters, and visits if possible.

-Professor Hashimoto is an experienced appellate lawyer who has spent the past six years training law students to file high-quality briefs in federal courts of appeals and argue cases before those courts.
-The two appellate advocacy fellows are lawyers selected on the basis of outstanding academic records, excellent writing skills, clerkship experience, and significant prior appellate litigation experience.
+Professor Hashimoto is an experienced appellate lawyer who has spent the past ten years training law students to file high-quality briefs in federal courts of appeals and argues cases before those courts.
+The three advocacy fellows are lawyers selected on the basis of outstanding academic records, excellent writing skills, clerkship experience, and prior appellate litigation experience.
 They work closely with students in developing their written and oral advocacy skills.

 The staff is committed to teaching the finest appellate advocacy.
-The students learn to analyze a set of facts, develop legal issues, and produce a superb written product.
+Students learn to analyze a set of facts, develop legal issues, and produce superb written briefs under the supervision of experienced lawyers.
 Supervision is often in a 2- or 3-to-1 student/attorney ratio.
-Using videotape and moot court techniques, we teach each student the art of oral advocacy.
+Using moot court techniques, we teach each student the art of oral advocacy.

-By virtue of its docket of cases from federal circuit courts of appeals and other courts, the Program gives students first-hand experience with the operation of a small appellate law firm and the administration of justice in both the federal and state courts.
+The clinic’s docket of cases from federal circuit courts of appeals and other courts gives students first hand experience with the operation of a small appellate law firm and the administration of justice in the federal courts.

 A nine-credit, year-long clinical program is a significant commitment.
 It offers students more than just exposure to a branch of law; it is an opportunity to be a lawyer and to work in a partnership under the guidance of experienced lawyers.
-Students joining the Program will be required to put in substantial work, including preparing for oral argument, writing briefs, and attending the two-hour weekly seminar.
-Evening division students who can: 1) attend the scheduled Wednesday afternoon seminar; 2) attend at least two Supreme Court Institute moot courts, which are generally held in the afternoon; and, 3) have sufficient work flexibility to take leave time as needed, particularly the week before a major assignment is due, are encouraged to apply.
+Students joining the clinic will be required to put in substantial work, including writing and editing briefs, preparing for oral argument, and attending the two-hour weekly seminar.
+Evening division students who can: (1) attend the scheduled Wednesday afternoon seminar; (2) attend at least two Supreme Court Institute moot courts; and (3) have sufficient work flexibility to take leave time as needed, particularly the week before a major assignment is due, are encouraged to apply.

-Under the supervision of one of the attorneys, you will work in a team or alone on at least two written projects during the year.
-Your goal will be to produce a written and oral product that meets the highest professional standards.
+Under the supervision of one or more of the attorneys, you will work in a team or alone on at least two written projects during the year.
+You will receive significant feedback initially from the supervising attorney(s) and then from other clinic members and readers with expertise in the area.
+Your goal will be to produce written and oral products that meet the highest professional standards.

 The weekly seminar emphasizes student participation and covers a broad spectrum of issues confronting appellate litigators, such as brief writing, the nuances of oral argument, appellate jurisdiction and procedure, standards of review, and the meaning of professional responsibility in the appellate context.
 Case assignments generally are completed by the end of classes in April, although some work during exams may be necessary.
 In that event, steps are taken to ensure that students have adequate time to complete these assignments and prepare for their exams.
 Students are also cautioned that work on cases may be necessary during holidays or breaks.
 We attempt to work around exam and break schedules, but this is not always possible.

 Students are also expected to attend at least two Supreme Court Institute moot courts during the year.
 These moot courts provide an excellent opportunity to watch lawyers working on the preparation for oral argument before the highest court in the land and then have the opportunity to see how well the lawyers were able to anticipate the questions posed at the actual argument.
-Students meet with Professor Hashimoto after the moot court and the real argument have taken place to discuss the experience.
+Students meet with one of the supervising attorneys after the moot court, and the real argument have taken place to discuss the experience.